Lamass566/styleguide/docs/index.md

     class UserV2 { ... }
     ```

-### Parameter, Returns, and Throws Tags

-Use the singular - Parameter tag for a single argument.
-Use the plural - Parameters tag with a nested list for multiple arguments.
+### Documentation Comments
+General Format

+Documentation comments are written using the triple slash (///).
+Javadoc-style block comments (/** ... */) are not permitted.

-!!! success "GOOD"
+!!! success "Збс"
     ```swift
-    /// - Parameter command: The command to execute. func execute(command: String) -> String { ... }
+    /// Returns the numeric value of the given digit.
+    ///
     /// - Parameters:
+    ///   - digit: The Unicode scalar whose numeric value should be returned.
-    ///   - command: The command to execute.
+    ///   - radix: The radix used to compute the numeric value.
-    ///   - stdin: The string to use as standard input. func execute(command: String, stdin: String) -> String { ... }
+    /// - Returns: The numeric value of the scalar. func numericValue(of digit: UnicodeScalar, radix: Int = 10) -> Int {
+        // ...
+    }
     ```

-!!! danger "AVOID"
+!!! danger "Хуїта"
     ```swift
-    // Using the plural form for a single parameter.
-    /// - Parameters:
-    ///   - command: The command to execute. func execute(command: String) -> String { ... }

-    // Using the singular form multiple times.
-    /// - Parameter command: The command to execute.
-    /// - Parameter stdin: The string to use as standard input. func execute(command: String, stdin: String) -> String { ... }
+    /**
+     * Returns the numeric value of the given digit.
+     */
+    func numericValue(of digit: UnicodeScalar, radix: Int = 10) -> Int {
+      // ...
+    }
     ```
-    Of course.
-Here is a new rule formatted in the style of the provided document, ready to be added to the Programming Practices section.
+### Compiler Warnings
+Code should compile without warnings when feasible.
+Any warnings that are able to be removed easily by the author must be removed.

+A reasonable exception is deprecation warnings, where it may not be possible to immediately migrate to the replacement API, or where an API may be deprecated for external users but must still be supported inside a library during a deprecation period.

 ### Special Escape Sequences